George Matthew Dutcher

-George Matthew Dutcher (1874 - 1959) was an American historian and professor at Wesleyan University.
+George Matthew Dutcher (October 16, 1874 – February 22, 1959) was an American historian and professor at Wesleyan University.

 He was born on 16 September 1874, in Pleasant Valley, New York.

-He received a B.A. and a Ph.D. from Cornell University, where he studied under historian George Lincoln Burr, as well as an LL.D. (honorary degree) from Allegheny College in 1939.
+He received a BA and a PhD from Cornell University, where he studied under historian George Burr, as well as an LLD (honorary degree) from Allegheny College in 1939.

 He was a member of the Acorn Club, the Phi Beta Kappa, and was vice-president of the Connecticut Historical Society from 1945 to 1954.

-He was married to Andrienne Van Winkle.
+He married Andrienne Van Winkle.
 He died on February 22, 1959, at Resthaven Hospital in East Hampton, New York.